oddbird/css-sandbox/src/rwd/grids.md

 Auto-fit and auto-fill grids
 can be very helpful for
-adjuting layouts to fit available space -- but they come with several limitations.
+adjusting grid layouts to fit available space -- but they come with several limitations.

 Are there ways we can improve the tools we have,